viktorAngelievPrime/test-1/README.md

 # Intro
 So what is this?
 It's basically a framework for `bolt`.
 Featuring modules that allow you to accelerate your development process.

+&nbsp;

 This is so far a solo project.
 It has been in development for months, with hundreds of hours in.